Skip to main content

 Academic integrity

-From Semester 2, 2025, the position on use of generative artificial intelligence in assessments (in Section 16 Allowable Assistance in the Academic Integrity Policy) changed.
+From Semester 2, 2025, the position on use of generative artificial intelligence in assessments (in Section 16 Allowable Assistance in the Academic Integrity Policy) is that:

 • Students are not permitted to use AI in secure (supervised) assessments, for instance exams and in-person practical or creative tasks unless express permission has been granted by the unit of study coordinator.

-• For open (unsupervised) assessments, students will be able to use AI, and need to appropriately acknowledge its use – provided they do so, this would not be a breach of academic integrity.
+• For open (unsupervised) assessments, students are allowed to use AI, and need to appropriately acknowledge its use – provided they do so, the use of AI does not constitute a breach of academic integrity.

 • The "Use of AI" column in the assessment section of the unit outline indicates to students whether AI use is permitted.
 Information in this column is automatically aligned with the assessment category in the Sydney Curriculum system (AKARI).

-• For more information, refer to AI and Assessment.
+• For more information, refer to Teaching and Learning response to Artificial Intelligence.

-Do you need help interpreting the Academic Integrity Policy or reporting form?
-The Office of Educational Integrity is offering one-on-one support sessions.
+Do you need help interpreting the Academic Integrity Policy, Academic Integrity Procedures, Penalty Guidelines or reporting form?
+The Office of Educational Integrity offers one-on-one support sessions.
 Register to attend one of these fifteen-minute sessions via Microsoft Bookings

 What is Academic Integrity?